maiskt/hackathon.github.io/docs/10-Loans.md

 + 0= "No"

 ## LOAN_MFI
-Ever borrowed money or used credit from a microfinance institution
+Ever borrowed money or used credit from a microfinance institution.

 Levels: